kiranparajuli589/vue-spotify/README.md

 4. Nested routing & layout-ing using Vue latest pages routing technology
 5. Adjustable App Nav width
 6. Mobile Responsive
+7. Albums Page with intelligent color grabbing from album banner

 ## What's Improved From the actual spotify
 Open Spotify is a beautiful web apps.
 Most of the things in the platforms were amazing.
 But, there are some things that I've improved in this project.